akellne/toolshed/README.md

     * for security reasons the bot plugins should not allow arbitrary user input, i.e. only direct mapping of pre-defined parameter to results should be used
+    * the default configuration is read from ~/.toolshedrc, which is used in case of no arguments given on start